 IMPORTANT!
-If you get accredited by the VA before you attend this training, the first three hours will satisfy the VA’s CLE requirement.
+If you get accredited by the VA before you attend this training, the last three hours will satisfy the VA’s CLE requirement.

-- Attorneys and other advocates who become accredited will be listed on a national VA list, and are entitled to represent veterans in their claims for benefits, on a pro bono basis, and for attorney’s fees on appeals, where they are available.
+4. Attorneys and other advocates who become accredited will be listed on a national VA list, and are entitled to represent veterans in their initial claims for VA benefits on a pro bono basis, and on VA benefits appeals for attorney’s fees.

-There are over 21 million veterans in the U.S.; many of them are not aware of the benefits to which they are entitled.
-Medical and financial assistance are available to those who have served in the military, but many veterans most in need are not receiving VA benefits.
-Navigating the VA claims system and applying for discharge upgrades before the Department of Defense are difficult and complex processes.
-Attorneys play an essential role in removing barriers to VA benefits, such as:
+There are approximately 18 million veterans of the U.S. Armed Forces.
+Many of them are not aware of the benefits to which they are entitled.
+Medical, housing, and financial assistance are available to those who have served in the military, but many veterans most in need are not receiving assistance from the VA.
+Navigating the VA’s claims system and the Department of Defense’s discharge upgrade process is often difficult and complex.
+Attorneys with veterans law expertise play an essential role by:

-- Lack of evidence to “service-connect” their injuries or disabilities.
+- Developing evidence to “service-connect” their injuries or disabilities.

-- Lack of current medical or mental health evidence documenting severity of symptoms for accurate disability ratings.
+- Using current medical or mental health evidence to document the severity of symptoms for accurate disability ratings.

-- VA eligibility determinations for those given less than fully honorable discharges for behaviors that were related to minor disciplinary infractions or symptoms of Post- Traumatic Stress or other service-related disabilities.
+- Advocating for VA eligibility determinations for those given less-than-fully honorable discharges for minor disciplinary infractions consequent to Post- Traumatic Stress or Traumatic Brain Injury symptoms.

 What You Will Learn

-- The three one-hour morning sessions provide the basics you need to represent veterans before the VA.
-The morning session fulfills the VA’s requirement for qualifying CLE within the first 12 months of your VA accreditation.
+- The three afternoon sessions provide the basics you need to represent veterans before the VA.
+The afternoon session fulfills the VA’s requirement for qualifying CLE within the first 12 months of your VA accreditation.